-1. Banks or Credit Unions
+1. Banks and Credit Unions

-If you don’t have a bank or credit union account, you can still stop at a local bank or credit union and ask if it would be willing to exchange a large bill.
+If you don’t have an account at the financial institution, you can still stop at a local bank or credit union and ask if it would be willing to exchange a large bill.

-4. Grocery Stores
+2. Grocery Stores

-Keep in mind that the register may not have enough change to break a $100 bill and you may have to wait for a store manager to assist you.
+Keep in mind that the register may not have enough change to break a $100 bill at any given time, and you may have to wait for a store manager to assist you.
 In this case, it would be easier to start at the customer service desk.

 5. Restaurants and Bars

-Sometimes, a restaurant or bar may be willing to simply exchange the bill for smaller bills for you, especially if it’s after a particularly busy period (Think: post-lunch rush or following happy hour).
+Sometimes, a restaurant or bar may be willing to simply exchange the bill for smaller bills for you, especially if it’s after a particularly busy period, such as after a lunch rush or happy hour.

-6. Spas and Salons
+7. Spas and Salons

 Spas, nail salons, and hair salons often have cash on hand and can exchange large bills for customers, especially if you’re looking to leave a cash tip.

 8. Tattoo and Piercing Shops